-The 36-week Diploma in Culinary Arts is designed to produce competent professionals for potential employment at entry-level positions.
+The 30-week Culinary Arts Diploma Program is designed to produce competent professionals for potential employment at entry-level positions.
 These positions are available in restaurants, dinner clubs, country clubs, resorts, hotels, catering companies, delis and other foodservice establishments.

 Students spend much of their time learning to prepare dishes through actual practice.
 They strengthen their talents at food preparation using classical and universal cooking methods and learn to prepare items in quantity.
 The Auguste Escoffier School of Culinary Arts emphasizes menu planning, portion size, quality standards, employee training and food cost control.
 Purchasing, selection and storage of foods and the use of leftover food to minimize waste are also covered.
-Students also study sanitation, hotel and restaurant safety, and public health rules for handling food
+Students also study sanitation, hotel and restaurant safety, and public health rules for handling food.

-The program is made up of 6 six-week terms.
+The program is made up of 6 six-week modules.
 Classes are held Monday - Friday.
 Students will receive a Diploma in Culinary Arts when the following have been met:

-- Completion of the required 51 quarter credit hours, - Completion of at least 80% of the 940 scheduled hours. - Completion of 360 hours of industry externship, and - Achieve an overall grade point average of 2.0.
+- Completion of the required 44 quarter credit hours, - Completion of at least 80% of the 760 scheduled hours, - · Completion of 180 hours of industry externship, and - Achieve an overall grade point average of 2.0.